ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 In OCaml, errors can be handled in several ways.
 This document presents most of the available means.
-However, handling errors using the effect handlers introduced in OCaml 5 isn't addressed yet.
+However, handling errors using the effect handlers introduced in OCaml 5 hasn't been addressed yet.
 This topic is also addressed in the [_Error Handling_](https://dev.realworldocaml.org/error-handling.html) chapter of the _Real World OCaml_ book by Yaron Minsky and Anil Madhavapeddy (see references).